Health Insurance Cost in Canada

 Public vs Private Health Insurance

-In Canada, you can get health coverage through private and public health insurance.
+In Canada, you can get health coverage through private health insurance plans and public health insurance plans.
 The former is available to all citizens and permanent residents, regardless of their financial situation.
 Examples include RAMQ in Quebec or OHIP in Ontario.

 Some say Canada has “free” healthcare, but that is not so.
 Health care is never free, and Canada’s public health insurance is no exception since Canadians pay for it through taxes.